KVic/CppUmlActor/README.md

-# CppUmlActor
+# CppUml Actor

-CppUmlActor is part of [CppUmlFramework](https://github.com/KVic/CppUmlFramework).
+The CppUml Actor is part of the CppUml Framework.